jeremyButtler/who2023-TB-catalog-as-tsv/README.md

 | pncA\_p.Thr61fs         |       1      | frame shift   |
 | tlyA\_p.Met1?           |      14      | removes start |

+Table 3:
-Table: Table showing the variant ids that hadd an extra
+  Table showing the variant ids that hadd an extra
     base or extra amino acid sequences outside of genes.
 These would have their aa sequences wiped, but variant ids remain the same.
 Number times is the number of times this was an issue.
 The effect is the effect of the mutation.

 Here is the code I used to get this table